 When it comes to financing a purchase, it can be tempting to reach for your credit card first to pay for it.
 There are times when it is beneficial to use your credit; after all, if you use it wisely, you can not only make your purchase but also grow your credit history and improve your credit score.
 But there are times when it’s probably better for you to get a personal loan instead of relying on plastic.
-But, how do you know when to use your credit card and when to apply for a personal loan?
-AmOne is here to help.
+But, how do you know when to use your credit card and when to apply for a personal loan online?
+AmOne can help.
 Read on to learn the benefits of personal loans vs. credit cards for making purchases.

 Generally speaking, knowing when to use a credit card and when to get a loan depends on the amount of money you need to spend.
 Most credit cards have a set limit in terms of how much you can borrow.
 Unless you have great credit, your credit card company may not offer you much more than a small credit limit of anywhere from a few hundred to several thousand dollars.
 If you are financing a purchase worth more than that, you could run into trouble with your limited borrowing power.
 In addition to a low credit limit, you could also be faced with high interest rates and late fees and penalties if your purchase turns out to be more than you can financially handle.